JoseDiazRohena/josediazrohena.github.io/_posts/2023-05-19-Endless-Ratio.md

 Don't Overthink It
 ==================

-My first concern about implementing a continuous Ratio parameter was ensuring that doing so would not change the compressor's sound for settings that are presently available.
-That would mean making sure that the Knee and Threshold values were correctly set.
-Originally, this was done by determining which of the Ratio settings was selected, and using that to index into corresponding arrays holding the Knee and Threshold values.
+My first concern about implementing a continuous ratio parameter was ensuring that doing so would not change the compressor's sound for settings that are presently available.
+That would mean making sure that the knee and threshold values were correctly set.
+Originally, this was done by determining which of the ratio settings was selected, and using that to index into corresponding arrays holding the knee and threshold values.

 ```cpp
 // ValentineAudioProcessor::parameterChanged